teamplayer3/postcard-bindgen/README.md

 [![Crates.io](https://img.shields.io/crates/v/postcard-bindgen.svg)](https://crates.io/crates/postcard-bindgen)
 [![Documentation](https://docs.rs/postcard-bindgen/badge.svg)](https://docs.rs/postcard-bindgen)

-`Postcard Bindgen` allows generating code for other languages to serialize to and deserialize from [postcard](https://github.com/jamesmunns/postcard) byte format.
-This helps to setup a communication between for example a microcontroller and a App using the `postcard crate` and its lightweight memory format.
+`Postcard Bindgen` generates code for other languages to serialize and deserialize [postcard](https://github.com/jamesmunns/postcard) byte format.
+This facilitates communication between, for example, a microcontroller and a mobile app using the `postcard` crate.

-As main types structs and enums can be annotated with `PostcardBindings` to generate code for them.
-The generated code can be exported as a npm package to import it into a JavaScript project or as a pip package for python.
+Structs and enums can be annotated with `PostcardBindings` to generate code.
+The generated code can be exported as an npm package for JavaScript or a pip package for Python.

 ## Supported Languages

-* 🌐 <b>JavaScript</b>
+* 🌐 **JavaScript**
-* 🐍 <b>Python</b>
+* 🐍 **Python**

 ## Usage

-> :warning: Run the crate that generates the bindings with rust nightly.
-This is necessary because this crate depends on [genco](https://github.com/udoprog/genco) and this crate uses a nightly feature to detect column changes.
+> :warning: Use rust nightly to run the crate that generates the bindings.
+This crate depends on [genco](https://github.com/udoprog/genco), which uses a nightly feature.

-Structs and enums for which bindings should be generated must be annotated with `Serialize`/`Deserialize` from the [serde crate](https://github.com/serde-rs/serde) and the `PostcardBindings` macro from this crate.
+Annotate structs and enums with `Serialize`/`Deserialize` from the [serde crate](https://github.com/serde-rs/serde) and the `PostcardBindings` macro from this crate.

-The process is divided into two steps.
-Firstly the annotation step.
-This is done mostly in a library crate.
-Secondly in a extra binary crate the annotated structs and enums must be imported (this means the library crate must be defined as a dependency) and as a main function the generation logic added.
-To generate the npm package this extra binary crate must be run.
+The process has two steps:
+1. Annotate structs and enums in a library crate.
+2. Import the annotated structs and enums in a binary crate, add the generation logic, and run the binary crate to generate the npm package.

-> If the `postcard-bindgen` crate is added as a dependency in the generation binary crate the future `generating` must be enabled.
+> Enable the `generating` feature if `postcard-bindgen` is added as a dependency in the generation binary crate.

 ## Example

-This example shows how to easily generate a npm package.
-For this the struct `Test` and the generation logic is in the same rust file.
+This example shows how to generate an npm package.
+The struct `Test` and the generation logic are in the same Rust file.

 ```rust
 #[derive(Serialize, PostcardBindings)]